-Do you want to be a financial planner?
+Do you want to be a financial professional?
 I bet you think you need a degree in finance, economics, or maybe accounting.
 A lot of people think the same way.
-Yet while I am a financial planner and I do have a degree in accounting, if I had it to do all over again I’d major in something else.
+Yet while I am in the financial services industry and I do have a degree in accounting, if I had it to do all over again I’d major in something else.

 I wouldn’t pick finance or even a financial planning degree, either.
 Yes, there are a handful of universities throughout the country that have great programs in financial planning.
 One of them is even in our state, at Utah Valley University.
 But if you’re asking me what degree to go for, I’ll say Marketing or Communications every time.

 Because you don’t need to be the best at timing the market or reading financial statements to be a great financial professional.
 You do need to be good enough, but real success comes from knowing how to market yourself and how to communicate and connect with your clients.